 Overall, there was a significant increase in the Fund’s involvement on pension issues during the evaluation period.
-The incidence of pension discussions—whether in the context of an Article IV discussion, a Fund-supported program or a TA mission—fell initially but rose in 2010 through 2015 (see Figure 1), with an average number of discussions of 37 in the first five years, and 57 in the second half.
+The incidence of pension discussions—whether in the context of an Article IV discussion, an IMF-supported program or a TA mission—fell initially but rose in 2010 through 2015 (see Figure 1), with an average number of discussions of 37 in the first five years, and 57 in the second half.
 For each type of economy, pension issues were much more intensively discussed after 2009, with a rising frequency among EMEs in 2013–15 (Figure 2).
 For the sample as a whole, roughly 60 percent of the Fund’s involvement took place during an Article IV surveillance mission (viz., outside of an IMF program context); for another 10 percent of countries, involvement was in the context of a TA mission.